Red-French/FlabOrFit/README.md

 # Flab Or Fit
 Learning Android development.
-This is an app to track various types of physical exercise.
+This small project is only to learn some basics.
+The app is 'complete' but not functional, other than clicking through to other views.